ucsf-wynton/wynton-website-hpc/docs/transfers/ucsf-box.md

 [alice@{{ site.transfer.name }} ~]$
 ```

-Then, verify that your UCSF Box setup is correct, but logging into the root of your UCSF Box folder using your **UCSF Box-specific password** (not your {{ site.cluster.name }} password):
+Then, verify that your UCSF Box setup is correct by logging into the root of your UCSF Box folder using your **UCSF Box-specific password** (not your {{ site.cluster.name }} password):

 ```sh
 [alice@{{ site.transfer.name }} ~]$ lftp --user alice.aliceson@ucsf.edu ftps://ftp.box.com